 2. Is a TMF always required?

 Yes.
 The documentation from a trial of an investigational medicinal product must be filed in the TMF.
 The TMF forms the basis for an inspection to confirm compliance with regulatory requirements.
-The TMF is normally composed of a sponsor TMF, held by the sponsor organisation (or to whom this function is delegated), and an investigator site TMF, held by the investigator.
+The TMF is normally composed of a sponsor TMF, held by the sponsor organization (or to whom this function is delegated), and an investigator site TMF, held by the investigator.
 These files together are regarded as comprising the entire TMF for the trial and should be established at the beginning of the trial.

 3. Can the sponsor and investigator TMFs be combined?

-In most cases it is essential to segregate those documents that are generated or held by the sponsor of the trial from those of the investigator.
+In most cases, it is essential to segregate those documents that are generated or held by the sponsor of the trial from those of the investigator.
 This requirement is firstly due to subject confidentiality issues, for example, the sponsor must not have documents such as consent forms and subject identification lists if the subject has not specifically consented to them holding this information.
 Secondly, where the investigator site file contains source documents, the case report forms (CRFs) contain source data or the CRFs are the investigator’s independent copy of the transcribed data, providing this to the sponsor would remove the investigator’s control.

 The segregation would be expected by MHRA GCP inspectors in all situations apart from where the sponsor and investigator are essentially the same.
 This can often occur for trials sponsored by NHS Trusts or Universities, where the Chief Investigator (CI) is an employee of the sponsor.
 In these situations, the CI is most likely to be acting as a clinical investigator in the trial and also, in many cases, has been formally delegated a number of sponsor tasks from the Trust research management function.

 This means that documentation typically held by the sponsor will need to be accessed by the CI, thus the CI file could be a combined sponsor and investigator TMF.
 GCP Inspectors have seen situations where the research management/governance department of the sponsor maintains the sponsor file upon the belief that this would be an expectation to comply with GCP.
-In reality it results in extensive and needless copying.
+In reality, it results in extensive and needless copying.
 In such a scenario it is perfectly acceptable for the management of the TMF to be delegated to the CI with the CI maintaining all the necessary documentation.

 The sponsor must still maintain an adequate level of oversight to ensure that the correct documentation is being maintained.
-One example of such oversight would be the availability of guidance or procedures within the organisation to assist the CI in maintaining the files together with monitoring and/or audit of the TMF and with the research management/governance department holding oversight documents, for example risk assessments, governance, CI questionnaire returns etc.
+One example of such oversight would be the availability of guidance or procedures within the organization to assist the CI in maintaining the files together with monitoring and/or audit of the TMF and with the research management/governance department holding oversight documents, for example, risk assessments, governance, CI questionnaire returns etc.

 Yes, the management of the TMF can be subcontracted.